APAF-bioinformatics/MultiScholaR/README.md

 Significant modifications and new code have been made by APAF-bioinformatics to create this independent library.
 See LICENSE file for details.

+As we are firmly in the age of artificial intelligence, it goes without saying that AI assistance has been used **RESPONSIBLY** in the development of this project, with all appropriate checks and balances in place and adhering to industry-lead gold standards of best practice usage.
+This declaration has been mandated by Macquarie University ICT.

 ## Development Roadmap

 ```mermaid